Apply to carry the FAIRTRADE Mark on your products.

 What are your responsibilities during the application process?

 - Understand the Fairtrade Canada Standards & Policies that are relevant to your business.
 We will help identify which you need to be aware of.

 - If you are making a product with multiple ingredients such as chocolate, be sure to check out our page about Product Composition.

-- Complete the Application form, submit the application fee (see below), and get an approved License Contract.
+- Complete the Application form (Part A - Part B), submit the application fee (see below), and get an approved License Contract.